uday610/SDAccel_Stuff/doc/RTL_KER_TUT/RTL_KERNEL_TUTORIAL.md

 This tutorial explains the procedure to run SDAccel flow using a RTL Kernel description.
 The tutorial is using **vadd_kernel** example from the SDAccel Github examples repository.

 Following steps are needed in order to run SDAccel using RTL Kernel.
-1. Prepare the RTL adhering the interface requirement.
+1. Write your application in RTL language (Verilog or VHDL) adhering the interface requirement.
    - In SDAccel terminology this RTL is also reffered as **Kernel** to be accelerated on an F1 Instamce.
    - A XML file needs to be created describing the RTL interface.
 2. Generate XO (Xilinx Object) file for RTL Kernel.